anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

     <img width="500" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/infrastructure/shadow.png">
 </div>

+!!! question "What can go wrong?"
+    If shadow tests allow us to test our updated system without having to actually serve the new results, why doesn't everyone adopt it?

+    ??? quote "Show answer"
+        With shadow deployment, we'll miss out on any live feedback signals (explicit/implicit) from our users since users are not directly interacting with the product using our new version.

+        We also need to ensure that we're replicating as much of the production system as possible so we can catch issues that are unique to production early on.
+This is rarely possible because, while your ML system may be a standalone microservice, it ultimately interacts with an intricate production environment that has *many* dependencies.

 ## Optimization

 We’ve discussed [distributed training](baselines.md#distributed-training){:target="_blank"} strategies for when our data or models are too large for training but what about when our models are too large to deploy?
 The following model compression techniques are commonly used to make large models fit within existing infrastructure: